harishuss1/Climate-Lens/planning/Proposal.md

 ## Features and Priorities
 - **Core Features:**
   - Interactive line chart for temperature data.
-  - Pie chart showing CO2 emission breakdown.
+  - Pie chart showing CO2 emission breakdown based on the selected countries (max 2)
   - Filter functionality by country and year.

 - **Potential Cuts (if needed):**
   - Advanced filtering for specific fossil fuel categories.
   - Animations or transitions.

 ---

 ## Dependencies